kareemaly/VineRelayStore/README.md

 VineRelay
 ---------------
-> The best of both worlds.
-React and GraphQL.

 VineRelay is Content Management Boilerplate which enables you to quickly scaffold a shop with the basic features using React, Relay and GraphQL.

 Is VineRelay for you?